NLarinov/YandexProject/README.md

 * Open main page http://localhost:8000
 * Open openapi.yml with Swagger or Redoc(preferable)
-* Register
+* Register with api
-* Login, get a token
+* Login, get a token with api
-* Enter an expression and the token
+* Enter an expression and the token on the main page
 * Enjoy)

-to add time (addDuration) click on "ADD TIME" on listExp.html;
+to add time (addDuration) click the button "ADD TIME" on listExp page;
 list of expressions shows all required data (working goroutines, id's, e.t.c);
 to see updating data you have to refresh page (or click on button refresh)